 Whether you charge $5,000 or $50,000 for your services, you want to immediately affirm that yes, they made the right choice in hiring you.
 Let's not forget that most of our ideal clients are hiring us because they are terrified of making a mistake.

-They want to make sure that the expert they are putting a *ton* of trust and money into, is in fact the right choice.
+They want to make sure that the expert they are putting a *ton* of trust and money into is, in fact, the right choice.
 Having a solid onboarding process can instantly put them at ease because it shows that you have your shit together.
 They have made the right decision, and you're just as excited to work with them as they are to work with you.

 Onboarding is also a great place to set some boundaries.